 Mild dehydration is subtly sabotaging your health.

 Mild dehydration was sabotaging my health.
 I found myself back in the doctors’ office again this week because of a UTI that I could not get ahead of on my own.
+Before I continue, you should know that this post contains affiliate links, which means that if you click on or purchase one of the products links I’ll receive some compensation which will support my addiction to all things coffee.
 Taking 2,000 mg of vitamin C before bed usually does the trick.
 However, I was out of 1000 mg caplets.
 Hubs went to the store and picked up some BUT it was the 500 mg chewable because the pharmacy was out of the 1000 mg. caplets that work best for me.
 These didn’t help me.
 Because of a lapse of time, they were not getting the job done.
 The infection spread first to my bladder then into my kidneys.
 Misery set in.

 Meanwhile being stubborn and hardheaded, I continued trying to beat it on my own.
 A week of very little progress went by.
 When I returned to the gym on the following Monday morning I just didn’t have the energy, or the motivation to do my full workout.
-Calling the Dr. was moved to the top of my list of things to do for the day, he got me right in that afternoon and in no time at all I had a filled prescription for antibiotics.
+Going to the Dr. was moved to the top of my list of things to do, he got me right in that afternoon.
+I filled a prescription for antibiotics.
 I detest taking antibiotics for the simple fact antibiotics kill all bacteria both good and bad.

 What I learned during the week